-Knowing how to clean hardwood floors the right way will keep them in good condition, and reduce the need for regular refinishing.
+Knowing how to clean hardwood floors the right way will keep them in good condition.
 Whether you are looking to deep clean heavily stained hardwood floors, or just maintain them day to day, it’s important to use the right products and techniques.

 ‘To avoid damage of your wooden floor, clean the surface regularly,’ says Richard Keen, technical advisor at wood finish specialist Osmo.
 ‘Any accidental spills that come into contact with the surface should be cleared up as soon as possible.’

-By sticking to a regular cleaning regime, you will lessen the risk of stains and marks becoming ingrained, and reduce discoloration of the wood.
+By using the right cleaning tips and sticking to a regular regime, you will lessen the risk of stains and marks becoming ingrained, stop furniture from sliding on hardwood floors, and reduce discoloration of the wood.
 However, product choice is key.

 ‘Seek out products with a tried and tested pedigree, formulated by experts in wood care, and not just all-purpose products.
 Wood needs specialist TLC!’ says Mike Morris, supply chain manager and timber care technical specialist at wood care expert Liberon.

 Bear in mind that it is possible to refinish hardwood floors when a new lease of life is required, and this is what you need to know about cleaning them.